 Whether deciding to go with either of these options, WiFi infrastructure is another very important infrastructure area that is often overlooked when creating large scale mobile test automation environments.
 You can get to about 10 maybe even 15 devices with any WiFi infrastructure without any problems but as the number of devices in your WiFi network adds up, so do the challenges.
 Those issues will start appearing when data is transferred.
 This gives the game developer an excellent way to optimize the data passing, infrastructure software and decide what data should be passed between servers and clients.
 Not everything needs to be communicated/sent back and forth.
 In general, it is a good rule of thumb that if WiFi cannot handle 15 devices sending all data between server and client (your game), you should seriously consider optimizing the data passing.

 Quick Check-List for Testing Connectivity

 5. Test for cross-platform compatibility and possible differences.
-If your mobile game is a cross-platform one (e.g. you have identical game for Android and iOS) naturally the use of cross-platform test automation frameworks is a great news for you.
-Regardless, if there is small differences, you can still use these frameworks.
+If your mobile game is a cross-platform one (e.g. you have identical game for Android and iOS) naturally the use of cross-platform test automation frameworks is great news for you.
+Regardless, if there are small differences, you can still use these frameworks.